ABORTION AND PERSONHOOD

 Third, "it doesn't have a brain."
 Brain waves are detectable by EEG at 43 days after conception.
 Most abortions, then, are still immoral by that definition.
 The logical end to this criteria is that pregnant women must walk into abortion clinics, have an EEG, and if there was brain activity, she is out of luck.
 Absurd.

-Fourth, the most dismissive "it's just a blob of cells."
+Fourth, the dismissive "It doesn't even look like a human/person.
+It's just a blob of cells."
 But we are all blobs of cells.
-How many cells make a person?
+How many human cells must a blob have to make a person?
 And why are that many cells minus one not a person?
+And can it be more obvious that the prenate, at any stage of development, looks exactly how a human person should at that stage of development.

 Fifth, some would say it is ridiculous to consider the single-celled zygote a person, and one might as well consider a human skin cell the same.
-The crucial difference, however, is that if placed in a womb, no amount of time will allow a skin cell to grow as a human being.
+The crucial difference, however, is that if placed in a womb (natural or artificial), no amount of time will allow a skin cell to grow as a human being.
 This ability is unique to a zygote, and is referred to as totipotency, the ability of a cell to develop the cells of all other systems in an organism.
 It is the only cell that will grow as a human being in a womb-like environment.
-And that reason it will grow as a human being is that is a human being.
+And the reason it will grow as a human being is that it is a human being.

 Finally, the issue of twinning.
-From conception to anywhere from seven to fourteen days onward, the zygote (though after day 5, it is referred to as a blastocyst) may split, forming two embryos.
+From conception to fourteen days on, the zygote (though after day 5, scientific specificity labels it as a blastocyst) may split.
 This is the origin of identical twins.
 It is argued that it is ludicrous to refer to a zygote as a person when it has the potential to split into two separate entities.
-This is true enough, but really irrelevant.
+This is really irrelevant.
 Even if the zygote splits later, that does not have any implications on whether it was or was not a person beforehand.
-Of course we can consider the zygote a person, in the same way we can consider a person who was the source of a clone a person before he was cloned, on top of considering the cloned individual a person as well, since they now exist.
+As I argue that zygotes are persons, and the zygote in question was a zygote before it was two zygotes, then of course we can consider the zygote a person, in the same way we can consider a person who was the source of a clone a person before he was cloned, on top of considering the cloned individual a person as well, since they now exist.
 That's the point.
 Examples of the latter two arguments are found here.

 I can understand difficulty in considering the zygote a person.
 However, there is no other reasonable marker for when a human person comes into existence, except when that human person comes into existence: conception (or twinning).